meker12/documentation/source/mongodb_parse_faq.rst

 Where should I host my Parse API server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As our MongoDB instances have ties to both Rackspace ServiceNet and AWS DirectConnect, we would recommend using `Rackspace Cloud <https://www.rackspace.com/en-us/cloud>`_ servers or an AWS instance in the US-East zone.
 Rackspace also offers support for AWS under our `Fanatical AWS <https://www.rackspace.com/en-us/managed-aws>`_ umbrella.
+Another option is `Carina <https://getcarina.com/>`_, which is a simple Docker container option.

 What do I do without auto-indexing?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~